allbto/Swiftility/MVVM.md

 The same as in MVC.
 It represents data in application.
 Depending on your preference it may or may not encapsulate some additional business logic.
+In my case is includes local and remote data logic.

 #### View

 UI layer, UI in code, storyboards, xibs.
-Also reaction to user input.
-View in MVVM covers the presentation logic of controller in MVC.
+Also reacts to user input. **View** in MVVM covers the presentation logic of controller in MVC.
 `View == UIView + UIViewController`

 Each **View** contain one instance of **View-Model**.
-In case your UIViewController has sub-UIViews or sub-UIViewControllers (UITableView with switch on a cell for example), I advise you to bring the events up to the main UIViewController that will talk to the **View-Model** and contain the binding/update view logic.
+If your UIViewController has sub-UIViews or sub-UIViewControllers (UITableView with switch on a cell for example), I advise you to bring the events up to the main UIViewController that will talk to the **View-Model** and contain the binding/update view logic.

 #### View-Model